 Myth 3: Soft water is sterile and potentially harmful to your health

 This is a popular misconception.
 How come is it still around?
-It’s because of lack of knowledge on how the water softening process work.
-Whenever you read or hear that a softener removes calcium and magnesium form the water, you might think that it eliminates nutrients essential for our health.
+It’s because of a lack of knowledge on how the water softening process works.
+Whenever you read or hear that a softener removes calcium and magnesium from the water, you might think that it eliminates nutrients essential for our health.

 The reality is that the calcium and magnesium minerals present in hard water are of little benefit to us.
 They do not absorb as well as those taken in with food.
-In fact, softened water helps to retain minerals and nutrients in food when used for cooking and serving drinks.
+Softened water helps to retain minerals and nutrients in food when used for cooking and serving drinks.

 Myth 4: Soft water washes off the soap poorly and leaves a film on your skin

 Not true.
 Soft water preserves the skin’s natural protective sebum layer.
-Therefore, the filmy-like sensation on your skin is not a soapy residue, but a clensed skin with a natural, lipid shield.
+Therefore, the filmy-like sensation on your skin is not a soapy residue, but a cleansed skin with a natural, lipid shield.

-The additional benefit is that soft water help the beauty products be more efficient.
-Not only you will use half of the batch than usual, but the shower gels and soaps will also lather better and clense more effectively.
+The additional benefit is that soft water helps the beauty products work more efficiently.
+Not only you will use half of the batch than usual, but the shower gels and soaps will also lather better and cleanse more effectively.

 Myth 5: Soft water needs to be remineralised before drinking

 No. It strictly depends on your personal preferences.
 If you don’t like the taste of soft water, install a reverse osmosis filter with a remineralisation cartridge under the kitchen sink.
-This way you will have an easy acces to better tasting water, and your home appliances will still benefit from soft water
+This way you will have easy access to better-tasting water, and your home appliances will still benefit from soft water

 If you don’t want to invest in a RO filter, a water softener equipped with a raw water mixer could be a good solution.
-Water mixer is a small but highly useful accesory.
-It regulates the final hardness level of your water by adding controlled amount of raw water from the mains to the softened water.
-Such water blend is still soft, but also contains flavour minerals.
+A water mixer is a small but highly useful accessory.
+It regulates the final hardness level of your water by adding a controlled amount of raw water from the mains to the softened water.
+Such water blend is still soft but also contains flavour minerals.

-And let us remind you that water run through a softener is not sterile nor distilled.
+And let us remind you that softened water is not sterile nor distilled.
 You need a completely different device to obtain such liquid.
-Highly purified water not only lacks flavour minerals, but also can damage home appliances and supply pipes around the house.
+Highly purified water not only lacks flavour minerals but also can damage home appliances and supply pipes around the house.

 Myth 6: Soft water corrodes heating installation, pipes and other appliances

 That depends on water parameters.
-Very soft water lacks so called carbonate hardness.
-For this reason, it becomes corrosive and can wear off hot water appliances and copper pipes suprisingly quickly.
+Very soft water lacks so-called carbonate hardness.
+For this reason, it becomes corrosive and can wear off hot water appliances and copper pipes surprisingly quickly.

-Water softener reduces, but not eliminates the carbonate water hardness.
-Good quality softener also has a built-in water mixer to adjust water hardness to the safe level, what will not affect water-operating appliances and pipes.
+A water softener reduces but does not eliminate the carbonate water hardness.
+The good quality softener also has a built-in water mixer to adjust water hardness to a safe level, which will not affect water-operating appliances and pipes.
 It is also worth noting that soft water is safe for PEX and PVC water pipes.

 Myth 7: The water softener is too complicated to handle